 - Judges at the local courts (where most domestic cases are dealt with) are predominantly male.
 What are the implications for women, in cases dealing with divorce settlements, gender-based violence, abortion, etc.?

-For housing, Cornell students will be paired and placed in local homestays arranged by SAIPAR (two students per family), then for the second month, students will live together in a guest house near to the SAIPAR office.
+For housing, for the first month, Cornell students will be paired and placed in local homestays arranged by SAIPAR (two students per family), then for the second month, students will live together in a guest house near to the SAIPAR office.

-ILR students selected for the program will receive a scholarship to cover the cost of room & board in Lusaka.
+ILR students selected for the Zambia program will receive a scholarship to cover the cost of the program fees and room & board in Lusaka.
 Students must pay for their flights, visas, and immunizations (students can apply for a Cornell grant to cover all or part of the airfare).

 The Zambia Global Health program is managed by the Global Health Program in the Division of Nutritional Sciences.
-ILR students interested in applying to the Zambia GSL program can contact Donna Ramil, Associate Director, International Programs in ILR, or Melissa Miles (email@example.com), the ILR Zambia GSL Program Assistant.
+ILR students interested in applying to the Zambia GSL program can contact Donna Ramil, Associate Director, International Programs in ILR..

 3.0 GPA and successful completion of Labor and Employment Law by the end of spring 2018.
 Key qualities and skills: service-mindedness, flexibility, cultural sensitivity, adaptability, maturity, excellent research and writing skills, ability to work in teams, prior international experience a plus.
 Seniors returning to ILR in Fall 2018 are eligible.

-Eligible students may apply online (applications for Summer 2018 will open in late August/early September).
+Eligible students may apply online (note that you may need to login using your Cornell net ID).
 Please read and follow the directions on the application!